Events

 More about this event

-This event will be available to watch on LSE Live.
+Join us on campus or watch the event online at LSE Live.
 LSE Live is the new home for our live streams, allowing you to tune in and join the global debate at LSE, wherever you are in the world.
-If you can't attend live, a video will be made available shortly afterwards on LSE's YouTube channel.
+A video will be made available shortly after the event on LSE's YouTube channel.

 The International Inequalities Institute (@LSEInequalities) at LSE brings together experts from many LSE departments and centres to lead critical and cutting-edge research to understand why inequalities are escalating in numerous arenas across the world, and to develop critical tools to address these challenges.